ghazi-naceur/data-highway/README.md

 # C- Scheduling :

-Under the `data-highway/airflow/dag` folder, you will find an Airflow DAG sample, that runs your data-highway application with Airflow.
+Under the `data-highway/airflow/dag` folder, you will find some Airflow DAG samples, that can help you to automate your data-highway application with Airflow.